7 Strategies to Avoid Data Loss from Natural Disaster

 While natural disasters pose a persistent and destructive threat to your data, they are not the top cause of data loss.
 In one survey, only 5% of businesses said that natural disasters were the top cause of data loss at their organizations within the previous year.
 That should come as no surprise to IT folks.
 After all, it’s not every day that a hurricane or tornado destroys your infrastructure.
 But it is every day that files get accidentally deleted or compromised by things like malware and hardware failure.

-What are examples of natural disasters?
+What kinds of natural disasters?

 While we don’t have specific data on which natural disasters cause the most data loss, we know that these events can take many forms.

 It’s not just the “big” ones like hurricanes that businesses need to be concerned about.
-From fires to ordinary rainstorms, even the “smallest” natural disasters can quickly snowball into catastrophic data loss.
+From fires to ordinary rainstorms, even the “smallest” natural disasters can quickly snowball into a catastrophic data loss.

 Here are some of the disasters you need to plan for: